Mellieħa S.C.

-Mellieħa Sports Club is a Maltese sports club based in the town of Mellieħa.
-Founded in 1947, just after the end of the Second World War, the primary aim was that of promoting and fostering the development of sports in the village and its surroundings, including football, baseball (Mellieħa Northenders), softball (Mellieħa Curves), netball and snooker.
+Mellieħa Sports Club is a semi-professional sports club based in the town of Mellieħa, Malta, which competes in the Maltese National Amateur League.
+Founded in 1947, the sports club has departments in football, baseball & softball, netball and snooker.

+History

-Mellieħa S.C. began as a football club in 1961 and has competed ever since.
+Mellieħa S.C. began as a football club in 1947 and has competed ever since.
 Their most notable achievement happened in 1992 when they finished runners-up in the Maltese First Division, which earned them a promotion to the Premier League, the top-tier in Maltese football.
+They were relegated the following season and have not returned to the top tier since.
 For the 2020–21 season, they competed in the National Amateur League, finishing 4th in group A before being knocked out in the first round of the promotion play-offs.